seantfish/chatbot/symbolic/notes.md

 symbolic systems are just more easily deciphered.
 Well, at least when they don't explode in complexity, like FSMs do.

+At the end of the day, I don't want a machine pretending to be human.
+A degree of relatability will suffice.

 ## Initial goals for this system

 Narrow scope of topics is needed to progress initially